Mobius Venture Capital

 Series B in 2005

-Oxlo Systems, Inc. is a software development company based in Broomfield, Colorado, specializing in data exchange and integration solutions primarily for the healthcare and automotive retail sectors.
-The company provides critical health insurance data that supports product design, pricing, and marketing efforts, along with integration solutions that streamline processes for insurance carriers.
-In the automotive sector, Oxlo offers services that enable manufacturers, lenders, and dealers to efficiently manage real-time bi-directional integrations, thereby enhancing the customer experience and reducing operational costs.
-Its Open Dealer Integration Network facilitates continuous monitoring and management of essential business integrations, helping clients bring products to market more rapidly while minimizing risks.
-Oxlo Systems serves a diverse clientele, including Fortune 1000 companies and small businesses, delivering innovative software solutions that promote operational efficiency and data-driven decision-making across various industries.
-Founded in 2003, the company continues to focus on enhancing interoperability and integration capabilities in a dynamic marketplace.
+Oxlo Systems, Inc., based in Broomfield, Colorado, specializes in developing data exchange and integration software solutions primarily for the healthcare and automotive retail sectors.
+The company provides essential health insurance data that supports effective product design, pricing, and marketing, along with integration solutions that help insurance carriers manage complex public and private exchange requirements.
+In the automotive sector, Oxlo Systems offers software that facilitates real-time, bi-directional integration, enabling manufacturers, lenders, and dealers to streamline operations, enhance customer experiences, and drive innovation.
+The firm’s Open Dealer Integration Network connects and monitors critical business processes continuously, allowing clients to launch products more efficiently while minimizing risk and IT costs.
+Oxlo Systems serves a diverse clientele, including Fortune 1000 companies and small businesses, and has established itself as a leader in Software as a Service solutions across various industries since its incorporation in 2003.

 Sendia